AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 example here, our postcondition is named "Post-condition 'positive_value,function_result'", we can notice that if we select a property in this list, it is also highlighted in the source code.
-Unnamed properties are automatically named by WP with the king of wanted property.
+Unnamed properties are automatically named by WP with the kind of wanted property.
 In the third column, we see the memory model that is used for the proof, we will not talk about it in this tutorial.
 Finally, the last columns represent the different provers available through WP.